whackashoe/cprocessing/README.md

 * libglut
 * libmagic++
 * libGLEW
+* libFreeImage

-1. On debian distributions: sudo apt-get install libglu1mesa-dev freeglut3-dev libmagic++-dev libglew1.6-dev
+1. On ubuntu distributions: sudo apt-get install libglu1mesa-dev freeglut3-dev libmagic++-dev libglew1.6-dev libfreeimage-dev
 2. git clone https://github.com/whackashoe/cprocessing
 3. cd cprocessing
 4. ./install.sh

 ## Windows:

+(WINDOWS COMPILATION AND WORKABILITY IS UNKNOWN)
+The following directions may no longer be correct.
+Well, actually they definitely aren't.
+I need to find a windows machine to test on and make sure cprocessing compiles and runs.
+If you know what you are doing it shouldn't be too hard- if you don't I suggest you file multiple reports to motivate me.

 1. In order to run cprocessing you must first install MinGW, grab the gui from http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/